 I have been over zealous with political comment lately so have now accepted the offer to assemble and write for two blogs on the WatchingUK website.
 The "Good News" blog is for items where we have benefited from the Brexit referendum vote and the "Bad News" blog is where others have tried to damage our chances of leaving the EU.

 If you like what you see, why not subscribe to the blog?
-You can followAmpers' Rantsby adding your email address in the box below (left) Notifications are also shown in my Twitter account:AmpersUK.
+You can followAmpers' Rantsby adding your email address in the box below (right) Notifications are also shown in my Twitter account:AmpersUK.

 Saturday, 24 September 2011